Is Autism a Disability?

 To counter this situation, Aventido markets the software known as ‘atWork’ an electronic training product that provides that much-needed self-directed training for when the moments of one-to-one training have long passed.
 It brings about the confidence to utilise this valuable provision from the UK Government to support an individual in the workplace as they go about their daily tasks.

 Would you like to know more about atWork?
-Click here to arrange a demonstration with our specialist Matt Dean.
+To arrange a demonstration, get in touch with our specialist Matt Dean.